 As described further in Note 5, CEG and CEP entered into a credit support fee agreement under which CEG guaranteed credit support for certain financial derivatives with two financial institutions.
-Through June 30, 2008, CEG charged CEP \$0.1 million for the credit support, which is being amortized over the life of the credit support fee agreement.
+This credit support fee agreement has expired.
+Through September 30, 2008, CEG charged CEP \$0.2 million for the credit support, which was amortized over the life of the credit support fee agreement.